siemens/embb/README.md

 ---------------

-- The MTAPI C++ interface supports automatic initialization, which allows for easy usage of the MTAPI C++, Algorithms and Dataflow components.
+- The MTAPI C++ interface supports automatic initialization, which allows for easy usage of the MTAPI C++, Algorithms, and Dataflow components.
 For performance measurements, explicit initialization is strongly recommended since the measurements will otherwise include the initialization time of MTAPI.